rometools/rome-docs/docs/rome/getting-started/custom-module.md

 System.out.println(xml);
 ```

-### Parse feeds
+### Read feed

-This is an example how to extract the new fields:
+This is an example how to read the new fields:

 ```java
 File file = new File("feed.xml");